Abuila: This is the inability to make decisions, to provide long or detailed responses to questions, slow reactions, and

 Hypoxia: This is an insufficient amount of oxygen to the organs.

-Intracranial Pressure: Pressure that occurs in the brain from cerebrospinal fluid surrounding the brain.
+Intracranial Pressure: Pressure that occurs in the brain from the cerebrospinal fluid surrounding the brain.

 Locked-in Syndrome: A paralyzed state that the brain injury victim cannot communicate or move, but is awake and completely aware of their surroundings or activity.

 Persistent Vegetative State: This is an ongoing condition, but not a comatose state, in which the patient cannot move or speak audibly.

-Seizure: This is the uncontrolled movements of the body due to the discharge of nerve energy that causes convulsions.
-It can also cause loss of consciousness and in the brain injury victim can cause behavioral changes.
+Seizure: This is uncontrolled movements of the body.
+So they are due to the discharge of nerve energy that causes convulsions.
+Also, it can also cause loss of consciousness.
+Furthermore, brain injury victims will see behavioral changes.

-If you or a loved one has been the victim of a traumatic brain injury these are some of the words and definitions that will become familiar.
-This can be a difficult and stressful time for the brain injury victim and their family and the brain injury attorney can help to hold the negligent party that caused the brain injury.
+So if you or a loved one has been the victim of a traumatic brain injury, these are some of the words that will become familiar.
+And this can be a challenging and stressful time for the victim and their family.
+But a brain injury attorney helps hold the negligent party liable.
+Also, this is usually the person that caused the brain injury.
+But it could also be someone who contributed to making it happen.

-Our brain injury attorneys also deal in skull fractures, and have the experience needed to assist the brain injury client and their family.
+Our brain injury attorneys also deal in skull fractures.
+So they have the experience needed to assist clients and their families.
 We do this by informing the client every step of the way.
 We will aggressively pursue the case in court.
-To reach our brain injury attorney at Ehline Law call 888-400-9721.
-An experienced Los Angeles personal injury lawyer click here, is waiting for your important telephone call.
+To reach our brain injury attorney at Ehline Law, call (888) 400-9721.
+Most of all, we are waiting for your important telephone call.